-In this tutorial, you’ll learn how to generate a Liferay Workspace using Liferay Dev Studio, which runs on the Blade CLI behind the scenes.
-Dev Studio gives you a graphical interface instead of the command prompt, which can streamline your workflow.
+In this tutorial, you’ll learn how to generate a Liferay Workspace using Liferay IDE, which runs on the Blade CLI behind the scenes.
+Liferay IDE gives you a graphical interface instead of the command prompt, which can streamline your workflow.
 To learn more about Liferay Workspaces, visit its dedicated tutorial section.

-Before creating your Liferay Workspace, you should understand the new perspectives designed for Liferay Portal development: the Liferay Workspace and Liferay Plugins perspectives.
-If you plan on using a Liferay Workspace for your Liferay Portal development, you should select the Liferay Workspace perspective (default).
-This offers development tools that are helpful when using a Liferay Workspace.
-The Liferay Plugins perspective is for developers using Ant-based development tools such as the Plugins SDK.
-Since the Plugins SDK is only provided for Liferay Portal/DXP 7.0 and older development, this should not be used for Liferay Portal CE 7.1 development.
+Before creating your Liferay Workspace, you should understand the available IDE perspectives specifically designed for Liferay Portal development.
+You’ll notice in the Perspectives view the Liferay Workspace and Liferay perspectives.
+If you plan on using a Liferay Workspace for your Liferay Portal development, you should select the Liferay Workspace perspective.
+This offers Gradle related development tools that are helpful when using a Liferay workspace.
+The Liferay perspective is geared towards developers who are using Ant-based development tools such as the Plugins SDK.

-To create a Liferay Workspace in Dev Studio, select File → New → Liferay Workspace Project.
+To create a Liferay Workspace in IDE, select File → New → Liferay Workspace Project.

 A New Liferay Workspace dialog appears, presenting several configuration options.
 Follow the instructions below to create your workspace.

 Choose the location where you’d like your workspace to reside.
 Checking the Use default location checkbox places your Liferay Workspace in the Eclipse workspace you’re working in.

 Check the Download Liferay bundle checkbox if you’d like to auto-generate a Liferay instance in your workspace.
 You’ll be prompted to name the server, if selected.
 This Liferay bundle is generated the same way as described in the previous section.